UK Financial Services, regulations and ethics Demo

 Most IFAs do not have the authority to handle client money and do not need client accounts.
 Therefore, they have to ensure that all cheques or other payments for investment that have been arranged are paid directly to the product provider.

-The FSA has been the regulator of the selling and marketing of general insurance and pure protection life assurance since 14 January 2005.
-The FSA’s Insurance Conduct of Business Rules, commonly known as ICOB, regulate sales and advice in this area.
+The Regulator’s Insurance Conduct of Business Rules, commonly known as ICOB, regulates sales and advice in this area.
+These rules have been incorporated into the FCA’s Handbook.
 In this section we will look briefly at the content of the ICOB rules.

 Insurers and intermediaries must be authorised and an insurer must make sure that any intermediary it deals with is authorised.